 5.4 Further information on the quality of conception statistics

 Checks on conceptions data are performed before the annual data extract is taken.
 These comprise frequency checks for age, missing ages, imputed ages, and quarter of conception.
 Further examinations are carried out once the data extract has been taken.
-They include checks similar to those done before extraction and a further set of checks to ensure that the frequency distributions for both maternities and abortions by age and area of residence are both valid and plausible and broadly similar to those for the previous year’s data.
+They include checks similar to those done before extraction and a further set of checks to ensure that the frequency distributions for both maternities and abortions by age and area of residence are both valid and plausible compared with previous years.

 Once tables for publication have been produced the following checks are conducted: